vsillan/game-server-programming-course/presentations/nosql.md

 ## Definition

-Not any specific technology or theory – concepts that have evolved over many years
+Not any specific technology or theory – concepts that have evolved over many years <!-- .element: class="fragment" -->

-Ideas were adopted by independent groups of people who used them to solve their own data problems
+Ideas were adopted by independent groups of people who used them to solve their own data problems <!-- .element: class="fragment" -->

-By now, the NoSQL movement includes hundreds of database products – most of them solve a very specific set of problems
+By now, the NoSQL movement includes hundreds of database products – most of them solve a very specific set of problems <!-- .element: class="fragment" -->

 ---

-## History 2
+## History

-What changed: rise of the internet and sites with lots and lots of traffic
+What changed: rise of the internet and sites with lots and lots of traffic <!-- .element: class="fragment" -->

-Google’s and Amazon’s technologies inspired a new movement: NoSQL
+Google’s and Amazon’s technologies inspired a new movement: NoSQL <!-- .element: class="fragment" -->

-Original spark was the need for clustering
+Original spark was the need for clustering <!-- .element: class="fragment" -->

 Note: